Quick Stats

 Decision Timeline

-Family Power Fund: Decisions typically made within 4 weeks of application deadline.
+Family Power Fund: Decisions typically made within approximately 3 weeks of application deadline.
 Applicants receive notification about funding decisions through email or phone contact from their Resource Partner.

 Success Rates

 Not publicly disclosed.
-In 2025, the foundation awarded 157 grants to 142 partner organizations, suggesting some organizations received multiple grants.
+In 2025, the foundation awarded 157 grants to 142 partner organisations, suggesting some organisations received multiple grants.

 Reapplication Policy

-Organizations are welcome to reapply.
-The foundation values ongoing partnerships and offers multi-year funding for organizations with strong track records in advocacy work.
+Organisations are welcome to reapply.
+The foundation values ongoing partnerships and offers multi-year funding for organisations with strong track records in advocacy work.
 No specific waiting period mentioned for unsuccessful applicants.

 Application Success Factors